NorESMhub/NorESM/doc/access/download_code.rst

 To use another version of the code, you can check out a specific tag or a branch.

-Check out a spacific tag or branch
+Check out a specific NorESM branch, eg NorESM2.0.1
 +++++++++++++++

 List all available tags::